 When I began modeling, (when I re-started after my interruption), I paint it only in Humbrol and sometimes I painted it only with the Creos lacquer and tried it in various ways.
 Now I have lacquer, aqueous, and enamel so the best is I use it properly depending on the scene.

 Tank Crew A. It’s not so good the thick headphone pole.
 The mold of the face is very good.

 I choose red for the combatant branch insignia color of the epaulet.
 When it is pink, it is a tank division.
 Because the crew of the Elephant at that time does not seem to be a uniform of the black tanker jacket.
 By the way, the red color means its artillery crew.

 This hatch is not glued in case of removing the figure.

 The headphone band is bigger when I use the parts of Tamiya.
 Tamiya is not active to attach photo-etched parts.
-The figure expression is very serious.
+Figure expression is very serious.

-This is a large vehicle, put the figure makes easy to understand the size.
+This is a large vehicle, but the figure makes it easy to understand the size.

-I think the Elephant is a cool tank destroyer that I would like to build again with the different painting.
-The kit assemble is easy.
+I think the Elephant is a cool tank destroyer that I would like to build again with a different painting.
+The kit assembly is easy.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.